Pipeline New Works Program

 Collaboration, Community and the Cadence Pipeline Retreat

 Cadence develops work through referral partnerships with industry professionals, as well as from a vibrant local network of emerging writers.
 The annual Pipeline Writers’ Retreat is a 3½-day immersive residency in the Blue Ridge Mountains, offering writers dedicated time to create, workshops led by mentors and industry professionals, a supportive artistic community, comfortable lodging and meals, and a restorative break from the pace of daily life.
+For more information, visit the Pipeline Retreat page here.

 The Heart of Pipeline